 How to Apply:

-Before you start, we recommend you to review the list of Frequently Asked Questions (FAQ) (PDF 240 KB) on the Fulbright Foreign Student Program and read the Fulbright Foreign Student Program Application Guidelines (PDF 584 KB) carefully and in its entirety so that you understand the requirements.
+Before you start, we recommend you to review the list of Frequently Asked Questions (FAQ) (PDF 459 KB) on the Fulbright Foreign Student Program and read the Instructions for Completing the 2020-2021 Fulbright Foreign Student Program Application (PDF 837 KB) carefully and in its entirety so that you understand the requirements.

 What do we look for in our applicants?